 Reform of the grid fee structure by revising the Energy Industry Act (Act on the Modernisation of the Grid Fee Structure)

 On , the Bundestag adopted the .
 The Federal Ministry for Economic Affairs and Energy had submitted the draft Act.
-The Act aims to gradually harmonise the transmission grid fees and to slow down the rise in the 'avoided grid fees'.
+On the one hand, the Act creates the basis for the gradual harmonisation of the transmission grid fees throughout Germany.
+In , the Federal Cabinet adopted the relevant Ordinance and submitted it to the Bundesrat for approval.
+On the other hand, the Act slows down the rise in the "avoided grid fees".
 For this purpose, the calculation basis for the avoided grid fees will be frozen at the 2016 level, and the cost of connecting offshore wind farms and of underground cables for the transmission grid will be deducted.
 Furthermore, avoided grid fees for volatile electricity generation installations (wind and solar energy) will be reduced gradually in three stages from 2018 to 2020 and paid for controllable electricity generation installations only if they are connected to the power grid by 31 December 2022.
 This will help to reduce regional disparities in grid fees and thus in electricity prices for final customers.